Skip to content

 Softness · dye depth · softens everything

 The one everyone already knows.
 Soft, skin-friendly, and the best natural fiber for taking dye, which is why our colors are as saturated as they are.
-In a blend, cotton does the diplomatic work: it softens hemp’s crispness and linen’s weight, making both fabrics considerably more approachable from the start.
+In a blend, cotton does the diplomatic work: it takes the edge off hemp and linen so nothing feels rough, and it holds color in a way neither of those fibers can match alone.

 In babywearing